 Bottom line

-Being a 1099 contractor means more freedom and flexibility, but it can also mean a more hands-on approach to handling taxes.
+Being a 1099 contractor can mean more freedom and flexibility when it comes to work, but it can also mean a more hands-on approach to handling taxes.
 Since taxes aren’t withheld for you, it’s crucial to set aside money and make quarterly tax payments if required.
 Understanding the key differences between 1099 and W-2 employment can help you decide if independent work is right for you.

 Go to the IRS’s Self-Employed Tax Center to learn more about being a 1099 employee.
 If you’re unsure how to handle your taxes, consider working with a tax professional to avoid surprises at tax time.